 Upper = IF([Total Sales] > [UCL], [Total Sales] - [UCL])

-To understand how I arrived at each of these DAX formulas that resulted in the interactive six sigma control chart as given at the beginning of this article, view the video below.
+To understand how I arrived at each of these DAX formulas that resulted in the interactive six sigma control chart in Power BI as given at the beginning of this article, view the video below.

 And, here is the sample file that is used.